The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 Why is monitor calibration necessary?

-If you’ve ever been in a television store and watched the same movie being played on a whole wall of televisions, you’ll know how color can vary from screen to screen, model to model, and brand to brand.
+If you’ve ever been in a television store and watched the same movie being played on a whole wall of televisions, you’ll know how colour can vary from screen to screen, model to model, and brand to brand.

 A brief history of monitor calibration

-Up until not many years ago, we used a rudimentary “closed loop” color management system.
+Up until not many years ago, we used a rudimentary “closed loop” colour management system.
 That is, we clumsily adjusted our screens in a vague attempt to make them match the print.
 And if we switched to a new lab, or if our lab got a new printer, or hired a new operator, or whatever, then we’d have to get more test prints made, and start adjusting again.
 Needless to say, this was a futile and frustrating process.
 Surprisingly, some people still persevere with this.

 The modern system is infinitely better.
 Now, we all adhere to a central standard, as I mentioned before.
 We don’t match our screen to the lab, we simply match it to the central standard, and expect the lab to do the same.